AbigailGreen/AyrshireWitches/README.md

 On each page is a clickable navigation bar which includes links to the Home page, the Timeline and the Factoids page.
 It is identical in each page to allow for easy navigation.

 This section allows the user to navigate from page to page with ease, across all devices, without having to utilise the back button in their browser.
+Styling allows the current page to be highlighted in order that the viewer can identify which site page they are currently viewing.

 On each page there is a footer with a social media links menu, featuring sinmple clickable icons.